Year 6 - Blue Jays and Red Kites

 - Fire - Red

 As Year 6 is the last year of Primary School and we are the role models to the school, each house votes for a ‘House Captain’.
 The house captain is a brilliant ambassador for their house: they are respectful, helpful, courteous and supportive to others.
-The house captains also help to run a range of events of sports day and are instrumental in promoting team spirit.
+The house captains also help to run a range of events on sports day and are instrumental in promoting team spirit.

 -